netroby/fscrypt/README.md

 *   `fscrypt backup` - Manages backups of the fscrypt metadata
 *   `fscrypt recovery` - Manages recovery keys for directories
 *   `fscrypt cleanup` - Scans filesystem for unused policies/protectors
-*   A PAM module to support login passphrase changes (see below)

 See the example usage section below or run `fscrypt COMMAND --help` for more information about each of the commands.